curtisburke-eng/craps-bonus-tracker/README.md

 # Craps Bonus Tracker (CBT)
-A small companion app for an in-home Craps table; Used to track bonus game numbers.
+A small companion app for an in-home Craps table; Used to track which numbers have been rolled for the "Make 'em Small", "Make 'em Tall", and "Make 'em All" bonus bets.

 **Contents:**